ahmetcankardes/acankardes.github.io/_portfolio/EE430 DSP Project.md

 ### Receiver Panel Charm

-- Input fields for $T_d$ and \$T_r$,
 - A user-friendly start/stop button for seamless listening,
 - Visually stunning displays of the received time-domain signal and its spectrogram,
 - A switch for selecting the decoding algorithm,
 - A field to showcase the magic of the decoded signal.

-## Navigating the GitHub Odyssey
+# Github Repo

-For an in-depth exploration, feel free to dive into the GitHub repository.
-Witness the magic unfold through meticulously crafted MATLAB code and project details.
+For an in-depth exploration, feel free to dive into the [GitHub repository](https://github.com/ahmetcankardes/EE430-Digital-Signal-Processing-METU-EEE-Project).
+You can see more details about the code and used algorithms.
+Thanks for visiting 😃